A lifetime of getting hammered by thousands of ads a day, has turned us all into shockingly efficient judges of brand quality.

 It’s more pleasing to our brains to see information and content presented in a way that’s simple to consume and understand.
 And these practices for good, usable design in turn connect to a pattern of premium quality for consumers.

 From a brand perspective though there are other factors, too.
-They’re not all absorbed at first glance, but they all contribute to your brand’s story around quality.
+They’re not all absorbed at first glance, but they all contribute to your brand’s story and positioning around quality.

 To break down four categories of patterns and how your brand can tap into them, we can compare Acid League’s bottle against a more generic, mid-quality brand.

 Striking Colors And Imagery